chrisck77/VB_Excel/README.md

 # VB_Excel

-Some Files saved as text files
-Some files saved as Vb Visual Basic format
+Visual Basic Routines for Use in Excel